rixth/bubbleBox/README.md

 # jquery.bubbleBox

 A simple jQuery UI widget to manage a list of items.
 There is a full suite of unit tests available in test/, written with Jasmine.
+You can see an example and run the tests on the [plugin's website](http://rixth.github.com/bubbleBox/).

 ## HTML structure required